abhay1201/abhay1201/README.md

 ## 👨‍💻 About Me

 I'm an Electrical Engineering undergrad at **IIT Roorkee** with a deep focus on **GenAI/AI,machine learning, deep learning, and data science**.
-I've translated that passion into real-world impact through an internship at **PwC India** and a portfolio of projects spanning **LLMs, Generative AI, NLP, and classical ML**.
+I've translated that passion into real-world impact through an internship at **PwC India** and a portfolio of projects spanning **MLOps & AI Architect building scalable RAG pipelines & intelligent systems. 🧠⚡**.

 I'm currently **open to full-time roles** in Data Science, ML Engineering, and GenAI/AI — where I can build systems that matter.